 Detail from a late Kangxi charger, c 1720

 My name is Nicholas Panes.
 This website is primarily a place to bring together all aspects of my interest in antique ceramics and ceramic history.
-My particular interests are in British, Chinese and Japanese porcelain which I enjoy and which I hope others will too.
-My collection has changed radically over the years and a few of the pieces I no longer own are shown on the site and the menu will take you to some of my ceramic publications, research and available lectures.
+My interests are very wide: British, Chinese, Japanese and European ceramics which I enjoy and which I hope others will too.
+My collection has changed radically over the years and a few of the pieces I no longer own are shown on the site.

 I hope to gradually expand this website to cover a number of ceramic topics.
 I started collecting antique English ceramics in 1990 after attending a series of evening classes.
 My main interest has been porcelain, initially Regency period but subsequently concentrating on the 18th century wares.
 I soon became interested in sauceboats because of the variety of shapes and decoration produced by 18th century porcelain factories and I published my sauceboat book in 2009 which covers all factories and is an identification guide.

-In 2011 my collecting interest turned towards Chinese blue and white porcelain from 1735 and earlier.
-However I still research English ceramics and plan to continue to lecture and publish on topics associated with English wares.
-Since 2013 I have been slowly selling my English collection which you can find in the menu above.
+In 2011 my collecting interest turned towards Chinese and Japanese blue and white porcelain from 1735 and earlier.
+However I still research and buy English ceramics and plan to continue to lecture and publish on topics associated with English wares.

 A Champion’s Bristol coffee can and saucer influenced by Sevres designs, c 1775.
 See my book for sale on this site “English Potter – American Patriot?” which illustrates Bristol wares